You shop online and use PayPal on your computer and mobile devices, so it's important that your devices aren’t vulnerable to fraudsters.

-Anti-virus software will help protect you against bad attachments and bad downloads, but it won’t protect you from everything and it’s not a substitute for common sense.
+Anti-virus software will help protect you against bad attachments and bad downloads, but it won’t protect you from everything.
 Remember that even the best anti-virus software is vulnerable if you don’t keep it up to date.

 Use a password on your PC

 That’s why we recommend using a password on personal computers.
 If someone can access your system for even a few minutes, they can install malware.
-A password will make it harder for a thief to access information on your system in the event that it’s stolen.
-And even if the thief eventually gains access to your system, this password gives you more time to change your online, email, and PayPal passwords.
+A password will make it harder for a thief to access information on your system if it’s stolen.
+And even if the thief eventually gains access to your system, a password gives you more time to change your online, email, and PayPal passwords.

 Mobile phone physical access